Fluorescent Opal - Virgin Valley Nevada

 The opal that Royal Peacock advertised as "fluorescent opal" really lived up to its name.
-As you can see in the photos on the right it was a cream to pale yellow-green color in normal light but a very strong fluorescent green under short-wave ultraviolet light.
+As you can see in the photos on the top right of this page it was a cream to pale yellow-green color in normal light but a very strong fluorescent green under short-wave ultraviolet light.

 Their mossy opal had a cream to honey color in normal light.
 Some of it had a weak green glow under a short wave ultraviolet lamp.
 A few of the cream-colored pieces showed a very strong green fluorescence.

 The specimens that we show in the photos are tumbled stones; however, the rough showed the same strong fluorescence.